Who decides what’s transphobic?

 The language of taboo is often so vague and abstract that it sounds like poetic word salad.
 People will say that “Dawkins delegitimized the existence of trans people”.
 But what does this mean, really, when we look closely?
 The only way I can interpret this is as “trans people felt delegitimized by Dawkins’ discourse”, which may or may not be true.
 People choose their wording to make it sound like they are stating objective facts, but all they are doing is saying how they feel subjectively, or speculating about the subjective experiences of other people.
 An objective statement is only meaningful if it is empirically falsifiable at least in principle.
 If you say “Dawkins’ discourse delegitimizes the existence of trans people, even if most trans people don’t feel delegitimized”, you’re losing touch with reality.

 This is not to say that it isn’t true that most trans people feel delegitimized, or that subjective experience isn’t important.
-They may very well feel delegitimized, and as I have argued subjective experience is the very basis of morality.
+They may very well feel delegitimized and, as I have argued, subjective experience is the very basis of morality.
 But by using such an obscurantist narrative we are avoiding the very question we should be trying to answer: what rule exactly has Dawkins violated, and do we really have good reason to believe that enforcing such a rule would be beneficial?
 In a way, it’s no surprise that people avoid this question.
-If you simply feel outrage and intense righteous indignation when somebody violates some vague rule that your tribe subscribes to, but you don’t really know how to make sense of those emotions and actually argue for your position rationally, all you can do is spew out the usual slogans you’re familiar with.
+If you simply feel outrage and intense righteous indignation when somebody violates some vague rule that your tribe subscribes to, but you don’t really know how to make sense of those emotions and actually argue for your position rationally, all you can do is repeat the usual slogans you’re familiar with.

 Another strategy people use when they are angry but have no arguments is to attack the identity of their opponent.
 A common criticism is that “straight white men” such as Dawkins approach everything with the distance of a privileged academic, and that his opinion is irrelevant and trans people are the only ones who should be heard.
 I honestly think this type of identity politics harms exactly trans people first and foremost.
 One of the most important practices in conflict resolution is exactly to involve an impartial arbitrator that has no skin in the game so that they can analyze the situation from a more neutral perspective and try to rationally find a solution that will please both sides of the dispute.